 Newport Beach Domestic Violence Attorney

 California has a serious issue with domestic violence, and it crosses the boundaries of wealth, education, and cultural background.
 While Newport Beach is thought of as an ideal place to live far away from inner city problems, the community is not without its criminal charges, including accusations of violence between family members.
+The definition of domestic violence is incredibly broad; it covers a variety of different actions, including physically abusing, mentally abusing, or sexually abusing someone.
+It includes threatening someone or other actions that may make someone fearful of being hurt.
+A domestic violence charge may also be considered a felony or a misdemeanor.
+This is determined by looking at the severity of the crime.

 California Penal Code section 273.5 includes the broad provisions for domestic violence, which includes the crime of bodily injury on a current or former spouse, a person with whom you live or have lived, or the mother or father of your child.
 This section includes many types of “violent injury,” including something as slight as a bruise or swelling.
 The other section that is often used in domestic violence cases is Penal Code section 243(e)(1), which is domestic battery.
 It makes it a misdemeanor, in other words a less serious crime than a felony, to use force against the same categories of people.
 But this section does not require any visible injury at all.